The bosonic Hubbard model on a three dimensional flat band lattice: Introduction and Results

 $s_{c}$ vanishes outside $c$ and has is a sequence of alternating signs on $c$.
 It is easy to see that $Bs_{c}=0$.
 The smallest cycles on the cubic lattice are cycles of length 4, we call them 4-cycles.
 Each 4-cycle corresponds to a face in the lattice.
 There are $|E(G)|=3|V(G)|$ faces, but $\dim{\rm kern}B=|E|-|V|+1=2|V|+1$.
 Therefore, the states corresponding to the 4-cycles of $G$ cannot be linearly independent.
 This is a main difference to the two-dimensional case.
 For a bipartite plane graph, e.g. a finite part of the square lattice, it can be shown that the states derived from the faces form a basis, they are complete and linearly independent.

 Let $N_{c}$ be the maximum number of edge-disjoint 4-cycles that can be put on the lattice.
+We are dealing with edge-disjoint cycles meaning that we allow those to have a vertex in common.
 For $G=Q^{3}(L_{1},L_{2},L_{3})$ with all $L_{i}$ even it has been shown \cite{jeevadoss_decomposition_2015,tapadia_cycle_2019} that a 4-cycle decomposition exists, i.e. a decomposition of the graph into disjoint cycles of length 4 such that each edge belongs to one 4-cycle.
 Therefore, $N_{c}=|E(G)|/4$.
 We consider the Hamiltonian \eqref{eq:Hubbard} with $N_{c}$ bosons.
 We will also discuss partially the case with $N<N_{c}$ bosons.

+For $N=N_{c}=|E|/4$, the 4-cycle decompositions span the many-particle ground states.
+The reason is that each particle has to sit in a single particle ground state.
+Each single particle ground state corresponds to an even cycle in $G$.
+If one particle sits on a cycle with more than 4 edges, then because of $N=|E|/4$ and the fact that the cycles have to be edge disjoint because of the local repulsive interaction, another particle has to sit on a cycle with less than 4 edges.
+Such a cycle does not exist if all $L_{i}\geq4$.

+Let us mention one additional point: Since $T=B^{t}B$, we can write the Hamiltonian as a sum of local Hamiltonians $H_{x}$.
+For $N\leq N_{c}$, the ground states are ground states of each $H_{x}$ separately.
+Typically, this property is called frustration free.
+Therefore, the model we are treating is frustration free in this sense.

 The first question we wish to address is how many different 4-cycle decompositions exist for $G=Q^{3}(L_{1},L_{2},L_{3})$.
 Each 4-cycle decomposition yields a multi-particle ground state of $H$ with $N_{c}$ bosons since each boson sits in a single particle ground state and no site on $L(G)$ contains more than one particle.
 But since the single particle states formed out of the 4-cycles are not linearly independent, these multi-particle ground states are eventually not linearly independent.
 This leads us to the second question: What is the ground state degeneracy for $H$ with $N_{c}$ bosons.
 The third questions is: What can be said about the ground state degeneracy for $N<N_{c}$ bosons?